aLmktr/fastapi-blueprint/README.md

 ## Project Structure

 The project is organized into a modular structure to promote scalability and maintainability.
-Below is an overview of the directory structure:

 ```bash